Slash cycle times, improve value flow and reduce rework in any environment with Modern Requirements’ tools

 Reporting: Create documents that someone needs to see

 Define, reuse and configure report templates to output, user-defined fields and properties, and present information in a customized format.
-Include static text and data, images and tables from TFS or VSTS.
+Include static text and data, images and tables from Azure DevOps Server or Azure DevOps.

 Impact Analysis: Boost requirements management productivity